inarizushi/fungus-site/docs/lua/lua_script.md

 # RunAsCoroutine option

 This option will run the Lua script as a Lua coroutine which is useful for writing asynchronous code via the coroutine.yield() function in Lua.
-If you don't need to execute your script asynchronously, deselecting this option will avoid the overhead of running as a coroutine.
+If you don't need to execute your Lua script asynchronously, deselecting this option will avoid the overhead of running as a coroutine.
 Recommended for advanced users only!